Q: What is Habitat for Humanity Capital Region, and what do you do?

 A: Habitat’s ReStores are nonprofit home improvement stores and donation centers that sell new and gently used home and building materials to the community at a fraction of the retail price.
 All of the profits from the ReStores go toward supporting Habitat for Humanity Capital Region's mission of building decent, affordable housing in partnership with local people.

 A: The Lansing ReStore is located at 1941 Benjamin Drive, Lansing, MI 48906.
 The Williamston ReStore is located at 954 E Grand River Ave, Williamston, MI 48895.

 Q: Can I donate to the ReStores?

 A: Yes.
 The ReStore accepts donations such as furniture, appliances, and building materials.
-You can drop off items the ReStore, or call (517) 575-8152.
+You can drop off items the ReStore, or schedule a pickup of large donations online.